truenas/documentation/content/SCALE/Shares/_index.md

 SMB is suitable for managing and administering large or small pools of data.

 TrueNAS uses [Samba](https://www.samba.org/) to provide SMB services.
 The SMB protocol has multiple versions.
-An SMB client will typically negotiate the highest supported SMB protocol during SMB session negotiation.
+An SMB client typically negotiates the highest supported SMB protocol during SMB session negotiation.
 Industry-wide, SMB1 protocol (sometimes referred to as NT1) usage is [being deprecated]({{< relref "SMB1Advisory.md" >}}) for security reasons.
 However, most SMB clients support SMB 2 or 3 protocols, even when they are not default.

 {{< hint info >}}
 Legacy SMB clients rely on NetBIOS Name Resolution to discover SMB servers on a network.
 TrueNAS disables the NetBIOS Name Server (nmbd) by default.
-It can be enabled in **Network** if you require its functionality.
+Enabled in **Network** if you require its functionality.

 MacOS clients use mDNS to discover SMB servers present on the network.
 TrueNAS enables the mDNS server (avahi) by default.